Clubs and Organizations

 Moderator: Mr. LaCrosse (tlacrosse@bishopoconnell.org)

-String Quartet performs at O'Connell events and in the surrounding community.
-Increasing awareness of the sound and beautiful music that can be played as a string quartet.
+String Quartet performs at O'Connell events and in the surrounding community, increasing awareness of the sound and beautiful music that can be played as a string quartet.

-Moderator: Ms. Midgley (gmidgley@bishopoconnell.org)
+Moderator: Ms. Balough (sbalough@bishopoconnell.org)

-Moderator: Miss Midgley (gmidgley@bishopoconnell.org)
+Moderator: Mr. Giguere (ngigeure@bishopoconnell.org)

 Academic Interests